orangeduck/Corange/README.txt

 			* Corange doesn't hide anything from you.
 OpenGL and SDL calls are in the namespace so you've got access to the basics.
 The corange_init and corange_finish functions are fairly short so it is even possible to not call them and only use the components you want.

 			* Structs are typedefed without their pointer.
-This means if a function returns you a pointer to something you probably are responsible for deleting it.
 The reason for this is a personal choice but there are also quite a few data types which are passed by value on the stack (vectors, matrices, spheres, boxes).
 I didn't want the notion of these to get confused.

 			* Some important parts of the engine are the asset, UI and entity managers.
 These basically let you access and store assets (models, textures - objects in the file system) and entities (lights, cameras, engine objects) and UI elements.
 They clean up memory on destruction and let you get pointers from all parts of the code.

 			* Corange mangles the namespace pretty badly, taking names such as "error", "warning", "v2" and "image".
 It isn't a general purpose library.
 But I've still tried to decouple stuff so it should be possible to extract certain code if you need it.

 			* More coming...